 For any redirection, ensure you are using a 301 permanent redirect.
 This way, you will be able to avoid any kind of dip in the search traffic, as all the links to the same page will be ranked according to the domain authority of your page, based on inbound links.
-For examples, the links given below are both different, but when you click on them, they will take you to the same destination which is https://www.google.com :
+For example, the links given below are both different, but when you click on them, they will take you to the same destination which is https://www.google.com:

-Moreover, the URL on which the traffic is being directed to enjoys the same search engine authority as either of them.
+Moreover, the URL to which the traffic is being directed enjoys the same search engine authority as either of them.

 To make sure your audit is thorough, it is a good idea to register your website with webmaster tools for both Bing and Google.
 Here is all you need to know about these tools.